 The Kitchen Diva has fooled carnivores for years with this vegetarian dish that offers all the protein and taste associated with meat, but only contain half the calories.

 Serves 12 to 14 people

-2 large Portobello mushrooms, cleaned, stems removed, and caps finely minced (Mincing the mushrooms gives them a texture similar to ground meat.)
+- 2 large Portobello mushrooms, cleaned, stems removed, and caps finely minced

 In a large microwave-safe bowl, combine the soy-based meat alternative, olive oil, onion, garlic, mushrooms, vegetarian Worcestershire sauce, salt, black pepper,1 tbsp Italian seasoning, nutmeg and the cayenne pepper.
 Mix with a fork to combine.
 Micro-cook in the microwave on medium-high power for 5 to 6 minutes, breaking up the meat with a fork after 3 minutes.

 Combine the pasta sauce and the salsa with the faux-meat mixture.
 Stir in the sugar substitute and 1/2 tbsp of the Italian seasoning.
 Simmer, cover with a plate or with microwave-safe plastic wrap for about 10 minutes on medium-low to low heat, stirring after 5 minutes.
 If you don't know how to adjust the temperature on your microwave oven, use the defrost setting and cook the sauce for 10 minutes.